Different types of coffee.

 Robusta vs Arabica

 Some types of coffee beans are healthier than others.
-Research shows that unroasted Robusta coffee contains nearly twice as much antioxidants as unroasted Arabica coffee.
+Research shows that unroasted Robusta coffee contains nearly twice as many antioxidants as unroasted Arabica coffee.

 However, this difference disappears when roasting is carried out.
 Lightly roasted Robusta will have more antioxidants than lightly roasted Arabica, but medium and dark roast Arabica has more antioxidants than Robusta.